bunkerity/bunkerweb/src/deps/src/lua-resty-session/README.md

 ❯ opm get bungle/lua-resty-session
 ```

-Please note that `opm` doesn't install all the dependencies like LuaRocks does, e.g. you will still need
+OPM repository for `lua-resty-session` is located at https://opm.openresty.org/package/bungle/lua-resty-session/.

-to install [lua_pack](https://github.com/Kong/lua-pack).
-Also check the dependencies for each storage
-driver (there may be additional dependencies).
+Also check the dependencies for each storage (there may be additional dependencies).

 ## Using LuaRocks